 - x [str or ndarray] Sample of observations, or path to numpy file with observations, as saved by the madminer.sampling.SampleAugmenter functions.
 Note that this sample has to be sampled from the reference parameter where the score is estimated with the SALLY / SALLINO estimator! - obs_weights [None or ndarray, optional] Weights for the observations.
 If None, all events are taken to have equal weight.
+Default value: None. - estimator_weights [ndarray or None, optional] Weights for each estimator in the ensemble.
+If None, all estimators have an equal vote.
 Default value: None. - n_events [float, optional] Expected number of events for which the kinematic Fisher information should be calculated.
-Default value: 1. - mode [{"score", "information"}, optional] If mode is "information", the Fisher information for each estimator is calculated individually and only then are the sample mean and covariance calculated.
+Default value: 1.

+- mode [{"score", "information"}, optional] If mode is "information", the Fisher information for each estimator is calculated individually and only then are the sample mean and covariance calculated.
 If mode is "score", the sample mean is calculated for the score for each event.
-Default value: "score". - uncertainty [{"ensemble", "expectation", "sum", "none"}, optional] How the covariance matrix of the Fisher information estimate is calculate.
-With "ensemble", the ensemble covariance is used (only supported if mode is "information").
-With "expectation", the expectation of the score is used as a measure of the uncertainty of the score estimator, and this uncertainty is propagated through to the covariance matrix.
-With "sum", both terms are summed (only supported if mode is "information").
-With "none", no uncertainties are calculated.
-Default value: "ensemble".

-- vote_expectation_weight [float or list of float or None, optional] If mode is "information", this factor determines how much more weight is given to those estimators with small expectation value (as calculated by calculate_expectation()).
-If a list is given, results are returned for each element in the list.
-If None, or if calculate_expectation() has not been called, all estimators are treated equal.
-Default value: None. - return_individual_predictions [bool, optional] If mode is "information", sets whether the individual estimator predictions are returned.
-Default value: False. - sum_events [bool, optional] If True or mode is "information", the expected Fisher information summed over the events x is calculated.
+Default value: "score". - calculate_covariance [bool, optional] If True, the covariance between the different estimators is calculated.
+Default value: True. - sum_events [bool, optional] If True or mode is "information", the expected Fisher information summed over the events x is calculated.
 If False and mode is "score", the per-event Fisher information for each event is returned.
 Default value: True.